graphcore-research/kg-topology-toolbox/README.md

 # kg-topology-toolbox

-A toolbox to compute topological metrics and statistics for Knowledge Graphs
+A toolbox to compute topological metrics and statistics for Knowledge Graphs.